-As at 31 December 2019, the net carrying values of the Group's property, plant and equipment and right-of-use assets amounted to HK\$92,633,000 and HK\$12,906,000, respectively, which in aggregate represented 14% of the Group's total assets.
+As at 31 December 2020, the net carrying values of the Group's property, plant and equipment and right-of-use assets amounted to HK\$34,765,000 and HK\$3,772,000, respectively, which in aggregate represented 27% of the Group's net assets.

-Management assessed whether there are any indicators of impairment for the property, plant and equipment and right-of-use assets at the end of each reporting period, and performed an impairment assessment when an impairment indicator was identified.
+Management assessed whether there are any indicators of impairment for the property, plant and equipment and right-of-use assets at the end of each reporting period and performed an assessment of the recoverable amounts of these assets based on value in use calculation when an impairment indicator was identified.
+Impairment provisions of HK\$52,525,000 and HK\$5,699,000 have been made to write down the carrying values of property, plant and equipment and right-of-use assets, respectively, to their estimated recoverable amounts.

-Management's impairment assessment process involves significant judgements and estimates, including the estimation of future cash flows and the use of other assumptions, such as the associated growth rates and the discount rate applied, which are sensitive to expected future market conditions and the cash-generating unit's performance in the foreseeable future.
+Management's impairment assessment process involves significant judgements and estimates, including the estimation of future cash flows and other assumptions, such as the associated growth rates, estimated gross margin and the discount rate applied, which are sensitive to expected future market conditions and the cash-generating unit's performance in the foreseeable future.